By Mike Enright, Operations Director, BizFilings

 - Directors.
 The directors are the individuals responsible for overseeing and directing the affairs of the nonprofit, including major decision-making.
 Many states require the names and addresses of the initial directors

 inclusionof the officerinformation is optional in many states, a few states do require it.
 Common officer titles include president, vice president, secretary, and treasurer.

 While this is not a complete list of everything a state might require on its Articles of Incorporation for nonprofits, it outlines typically required items.
 Remember that filing nonprofit Articles of Incorporation does not equate to obtaining tax-exempt status for your nonprofit.
 Most nonprofits apply for tax-exempt status under Sec.
 501(c)(3).
-In order to apply for tax-exempt status, Form 1023 must be completed and filed with the IRS.
+In order to apply for 501(c)(3) tax-exempt status, Form 1023 or Form 1023-EZ must be completed and filed with the IRS.
 Some states also have state tax-exempt status procedures.
 To learn if your state is one of those, it is best to contact your state department of taxation.